 This is especially for the newer sales reps out there: the best way to learn is to ask questions!
 Regardless of your experience, the marketplace in which you sell is always changing, different people come and go within companies, which can drastically affect your sales numbers.
 Good questions are the best way to collect the most accurate, up to date market information.
 If nothing else, asking how your clients day is going can be the spark that eventually lights a fire that turns into a deal for your company.
 People love talking about themselves, all the best salespeople will tell you the same thing!

 This tip is not only for sales, but for life in general: showing tenacity in the face of discouraging responses is an attribute that is found in all great salespeople.

 They will exhaust all options before conceding defeat.
 Additionally, great salespeople don’t let their previous failures affect their next sale.
 Never get too excited after a big deal, and don’t get down on yourself for not closing even if you were a few moments away.
 There’s always more money to make!

 The most important thing to remember when selling is that the path to success is never linear.
 There will be bumps in the road and obstacle in the way.
 You will take steps back sometimes, but the only thing you can do is keep giving it 110%!
 Keeping notes of mistakes you’ve made in the past will help you avoid them in the future.
 This is the key to growth.

-Author Bio: Michael Gorman is a highly-skilled freelance writer and proofreader from UK who currently works for a company that provides dissertation writing service in London.
+Author Bio: Michael Gorman is a highly-skilled freelance writer and proofreader from the UK who currently works for a Writix company.
 He also trains professional paper writers who specialize in online assignment help Australia.
 Being interested in everyday development, Michael writes various blog posts and discovers new aspects of human existence every day.
 Feel free to contact him via Facebook or check his Twitter.